BrennanCasey/portfolio/readme.md

 # About Me
 I am soon to be graduating from my Masters in Business Intelligence & Analytics from Stevens Institute of Technology in Hoboken, NJ.
-I currently work for Walmart in a Supply Chain Analytics role and I am pursuing a Data Scientist role upon completion of my Masters degree in December 2020.
+I currently work for Walmart in a Supply Chain Analytics role and I am pursuing a Data Scientist career upon completion of my Masters degree in December 2020.
+I love taking on the biggest problems I can and seeing if technology can make a difference.

 My resume is available [here](https://github.com/BrennanCasey/portfolio/blob/master/Resume.pdf).

 # Data Science Portfolio
-This is a repository for my machine learning projects over the years along with applicable data science project such as visualization, data collection, and web scraping.
+This is a repository for some of my machine learning projects along with applicable data science project such as visualization, data collection, and web scraping.

 _Note: I also have significant experience in task automation which is unavailable due to an honored Non-disclosure Agreement with my current employer. _